 Follow me on Instagram for day to day sourdough news, share your bakes with me on Facebook, and always feel free to contact me with any questions x

 I have put videos for all of the pulling and folding and other elements on my YouTube channel.

 Once you have mastered this process and feel comfortable using the starter and managing the dough, the possibilities are endless, and addictive!
 I would strongly advise that you get comfortable with sourdough using non organic strong white bread flour before you start experimenting; it’s a perfect learning ground.

 And then, experiment at will!

-For more sourdough ideas, check out my recipe index or more ways to use your dough, try new flours, and have more sourdough fun!
+For more sourdough ideas, check out my recipe index for more ways to use your dough, try new flours, bake from a cold start, and have more sourdough fun!